 It depends on what your vice is, or where you want to cut your spending, but thinking about it in real terms makes it easier to visualise what you can cut out.

 If you are doing dry January, take that £19.18 you would have spent down the pub on Friday and put it in your bank account.
-Maybe you want to cut back on smoking?
+Maybe your New Year's resolution was to cut back on smoking?
 If your average price of a pack of cigarettes in £10 then buying 2 fewer packs a month helps your body and you wallet – put that £20 into savings.